zairigimad/symfony/UPGRADE-7.4.md

        }
    }
    ```
- * Deprecate the `normalizeOptions()` and `getDefaultOption()` methods of the base `Constraint` class without replacements.
+ * Deprecate the `normalizeOptions()` and `getDefaultOption()` methods of the base `Constraint` class without replacements;
-   Overriding them in child constraint will not have any effects starting with Symfony 8.0.
+   overriding them in child constraint will not have any effects starting with Symfony 8.0
  * Deprecate passing an array of options to the `Composite` constraint class.
 Initialize the properties referenced with `getNestedConstraints()`
-   in child classes before calling the constructor of `Composite`.
+   in child classes before calling the constructor of `Composite`

    *Before*